n0rder/OverThruster/README.md

 [@mycurial](https://twitter.com/myrcurial) for helping me get in the security industry and ...alot more

-[@n0rder](https://github.com/n0rder) for upgrading the script to python 3

 ### CHANGELOG

-v0.2.1
-- Code now works with Python 3.

 v0.2
 - Added new payload that grabs the username and computername and sends it to a listener